dc7303/blink-detector/README.md

 - macOS

 ### Usage
-**Be sure to use the default terminal provided by the Mac.
-If iTerm is used, the camera app can't be accessed.**
+**Before running to application then check to installed `cmake` on your mac.
+If don't installed `cmake` then click link [Install cmake on Mac OSX](http://macappstore.org/cmake/)**

-install third party library
+Install library

 ```bash
 $ pip install -r requirements.txt
 ```

-you can see the arguments
+You can see the arguments with the `-h` command

 ```bash
 $ python main.py -h